-- 1. Washer

-- Install the air filter case cover by installing the screws.

-- 14. Install the seat.
+- 1. Washer - 13.
+Insert the air filter element into the air filter case, and then tighten the wing bolt. - 14.
+Install the air filter case cover by hooking the holders onto the air filter case. - 15.
+Install the seat.

 The air filter element should be cleaned every 20-40 hours.
 It should be cleaned and lubricated more often if the ATV is operated in extremely dusty areas.
 Each time the air filter element maintenance is performed, check the air inlet of the air filter case for obstructions.
 Check the air filter case rubber joint to the carburetor fittings and the rubber joint manifold fittings for an air-tight seal.
 Tighten all fittings securely to avoid the possibility of unfiltered air entering the engine.